-The Lost Temple of Atlantis dazzles through the grandeur of its architecture and the majesty of its guardians’ four Japanese snow monkeys: (Macaca fuscata).
+The Lost Temple of Atlantis dazzles through the grandeur of its architecture and the majesty of its guardians’ Japanese snow monkey: (Macaca fuscata).

 Japanese macaques are the world’s northernmost species of nonhuman primate!
 They inhabit the lowland and mountain forests of Japan, and can survive both snow and freezing temperatures.
 They love to spend time in natural hot springs and enjoy playing in the snow, as well.